 Current Status of Water Issues

-Desalination has become a popular topic because of the continuing depletion of freshwater resources.
+Desalination has become a popular topic due to the unsustainable depletion of freshwater resources.
 According to World Bank data, freshwater resources have decreased substantially over the past fifty years.

-It’s also important to analyze trends of certain regions.
-While every region will face water-scarcity issues in the future, certain parts of the world are in danger in the shorter-term.
+It’s also important to analyze trends in particular regions.
+While every region will face water-scarcity issues in the future, certain parts of the world are in short-term danger.

 In the Middle East and North Africa region, the relative decrease over the 1962-2014 period was large but represents a similar percentage as other regions (MENA change: 76.8% vs. East Asia: 68.8%).
 The problem for the Middle East is that their absolute numbers are significantly lower than other regions, even when compared to Sub-Saharan Africa.
 The number of freshwater resources per capita in the Middle East & North Africa region in 2014 was 351.8017 cubic meters; for comparison, the second lowest (Sub-Sahran Africa) was 8,979.05 cubic meters.